Austin Proehl: Los Angeles Chargers

 On May 18, 2021, Proehl was claimed off waivers by the Los Angeles Chargers.
 He was waived on August 24, 2021 and re-signed to the practice squad on September 2.
 He was released on October 26.

 Buffalo Bills (second stint)

-On November 4, 2021, Proehl was signed to the Buffalo Bills practice squad.
+On November 4, 2021, Proehl was signed to the Bills practice squad.
 He was released on November 16.
 He was re-signed on December 24.
 He was released on January 4, 2022.

 New York Giants

 On February 15, 2022, Proehl signed a reserve/future contract with the New York Giants.
 He was released on August 16, 2022.

-St. Louis BattleHawks
+St. Louis Battlehawks

-Proehl was selected in the 11th round of the 2023 XFL Skill Players Draft, by the St. Louis BattleHawks.
-His wide receiver coach with the BattleHawks is his father Ricky Proehl.
+Proehl was selected in the 11th round of the 2023 XFL Skill Players Draft, by the St. Louis Battlehawks.
+His wide receiver coach with the Battlehawks was his father, Ricky Proehl.
+He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.

 Personal life

-Austin is the brother of Minnesota Vikings receiver Blake Proehl and the son of former NFL receiver Ricky Proehl.
+Austin is the brother of former Minnesota Vikings receiver Blake Proehl and the son of former NFL receiver Ricky Proehl.
 Ricky played college football at Wake Forest and played in the NFL from 1990 to 2006 for the Arizona Cardinals, Seattle Seahawks, Chicago Bears, St. Louis Rams, Carolina Panthers, and Indianapolis Colts.